 If you don’t have your visitor’s information, you lose all control over these impressions.
 You have to just cross your fingers and hope that they’ll find their way back to your website or social media page (which is rare).

 But if you grab the visitor’s information, you control their future impressions of your business, both in quality and quantity.
-You can send them more offers, remind them how great your brand is, and pull them further through your sales journey.
+You can send them more offers, remind them how great your brand is, and pull them further through your sales funnel.

 What are the benefits of lead generation?

-A qualified lead is someone who has actively shown potential to buy from you, as opposed to any old name and email address.
+A sales qualified lead is someone who has actively shown potential to buy from you, as opposed to any old name and email address.

 Why does this matter?
 Because you’re not wasting time or money or resources contacting people who have no interest in buying.
 You’re only marketing to those people who could potentially buy.
 Qualified leads make sure you’re spending your marketing budget on people who could and would move to the next step of your sales journey.